Stormwind99/SaplingsToSticks/README.md

 # ModTemplate

-This is an automated Minecraft Forge mod template.
+This is an automated Minecraft Forge mod template based on the Forge MDK.

 Expected directory structure before run:
 * newmod.sh (from Git repo other/util/newmod.sh)